 One of the granddads of poker podcasts, apparently having run since 2007, this AM radio style talk show covers the scene in a digestible, rambling style.
 The deep polarity in podcasts are vanity shows by poker elephants, and enthusiastic amateur hours like this one.
 With the death and reformation of the 2+2 pod, which used key guests and a more clear host dynamic in order to straddle the middle ground, Ante Up could somewhat take over as a generalized poker content go-to, but has a little too much unfocused poker-dad bavardage to gain nearly as much interest.
 In one episode the hosts give solid if easy advice regarding a hand so egregiously played you have to wonder who listens to this podcast and reads Ante Up: the games are apparently good out there.
 Overall, it’s hard to listen for too long to such aimless fare despite the amiable presentation.
 Worse, too many “ums” and pen clicking and knuckle knocking or whatever it is the slap-happy hosts keep doing – try a little editing or something, you aren’t really entertaining the morning commute.
 Rating: 97s

 A very diligent podcast with the Venn diagram of poker and economics.
 I’ve listened to the Sulsky podcast, which was high-minded – I’d expect Brandon to keep to this pattern.
-A relatively serious show by someone who doesn’t really need to do this stuff, but is acting out of his own curiosity and need for amusement.
+A serious show by someone who doesn’t really need to do this stuff, but is acting out of his own curiosity and need for amusement.
 Rating: 88

 This podcast features poker’s new odd couple, staid pro Jake Toole and manic amateur “Barstool” Nate.
 (Apparently there are Barstool fans and Barstool is something that might have unions and “poker players love barstool”; it’s all very unclear.)
 Jake tries haplessly to keep Nate on track, but basically “Barstool” spins freely, unleashing whatever is in his head, including every poker term he’s ever heard in a humorous string of light cringe across episodes.
 In the key chapter so far, entitled Poker 101: How To Get Better at Poker, the two start by being unable to even agree on the subject matter; basically this is comedy.
 The theme turns when Jake finds himself unable to quite describe how to, in fact, get better, all while Nate bombards him with his all-you-can-eat-spaghetti-night of ideas.
 Toole isn’t just stymied at what a beginner should do, first contradicting himself over the usefulness of a famous poker book: he really is at something of a loss at how to describe the nature of the game and its fundamental incentives, eventually punting their imaginary beginner over to Upswing or Run It Once (the latter being a disaster for the novice.
 One for two, if the Barstool fans are counting.)
 The winding conversation demonstrates how the ability to describe how the game works beyond the mere mechanics of what most winning players employ by rote is a genuinely tall order.
 No wonder so many are lost (and no wonder there are so many of these damn poker podcasts).
 In true comic fashion, and having long since forgotten the listener questions they were supposed to answer, beginner Nate provides an answer they can agree on: start somewhere, anywhere.
 An enjoyable listen with a big future, but I’d still slip Nate his meds every now and then, if I were Jake.
 [2/2021] Might be dead, no shows since 2020.
+[9/2021] Looks like they resumed this summer, and with more hosts.
 Rating: K10o

 Never mind the pretenders, the real part deux of 2+2 is this obvious, still corny spin-off, with Host Adam, Dropsman Roscoe and Sidekick Terrence reemerged intact.
 The real change is the addition of the one and only Daniel Negreanu as star, expert, and sponsor.
 Daniel, intermittently on the show, is animated and offers reasonable opinions; his common sense, upbeat approach is often accurate, rakegate and whatever baggage he brings aside.
 (Daniel takes a lot of unnecessary grief; he can barely urinate without some worry-wart wondering if it’s good for poker or not.)
 The hawking of product isn’t overdone.
 If you like these guys enough to care about their opinions on various non-questions and miss the 2+2 podcast’s breezy coverage of the scene, this is easily your show.
 Rating: A9s.